itinfosec/codebase/README.md

-A place to store code
+A place to store code and projects